-Campus Building Room #
+Campus Building Room # Student Center Ayers Cherokee Academic Building 102 Cherokee Valley Street Carpentry Building Wallace Drive Inzer Hall, 2nd Floor

-Ayers Student Center 101

-Cherokee Cherokee Academic Building 102

-Valley Street Carpentry Building 1

-Wallace Drive Safety and Security Building (formerly Fishery Science)

 Officers patrol the campuses and provide safety and security services through the deployment of vehicle and foot patrols.
 To achieve the highest degree of safety and security at all campuses, centers, and sites, the Office of Safety and Security encourages community members to recognize the importance of following good safety practices.
 Community members should also understand that safety is their responsibility, not just that of those officially and formally charged with enforcing the laws, policies, and rules.
-This community responsibility includes using the escort service available by calling the duty (security) number posted on each campus, locking valuables, and reporting suspicious/criminal activities.
-The Office of Safety and Security takes a leadership role by providing educational programs on campus safety, preventative patrols, incident investigation and reporting, fire safety and prevention, and crime prevention.
-In addition, the Office of Safety and Security is responsible for monitoring, maintaining, and/or enforcing GSCC alarm systems, parking services, property/evidence collection, officer training, and crime reporting.
-Safety and Security officers receive training in security and emergency care.
+This community responsibility includes using the escort service available by calling the 24 Hour (security) number posted on each campus, locking valuables, and reporting suspicious/criminal activities.
+Police and Public Safety takes a leadership role by providing educational programs on campus safety, preventative patrols, incident investigation and reporting, fire safety and prevention, and crime prevention.
+In addition, the Police and Public Safety Department is responsible for monitoring, maintaining, and/or enforcing GSCC alarm systems, parking services, property/evidence collection, officer training, and crime reporting.
+Police and Public Safety officers receive training in security and emergency care.

-The primary objective of the Office of Safety and Security is to provide a safe college environment wherein its community members can work and study and personally and professionally develop, both intellectually and socially.
+The primary objective of the Police and Public Safety Department is to provide a safe college environment wherein its community members can work and study and personally and professionally develop, both intellectually and socially.
 GSCC has the Safety and Security Committee, whose mission is to ensure that appropriate health and safety standards are maintained and that the appropriate Federal and State statutes are observed.